PietroSassone/selenium-serenity-demo/README.md

  The framework supports the browsers supported by Serenity for testing.

  *Notes about the mobile device emulation in the demo-project module:*
- - For Cromium  browsers: Edge & Chrome, you can use platformToSet as described in the table above.
+ - For Chromium  browsers: Edge & Chrome, you can use platformToSet as described in the table above.
 It was implemented by me.
 Both in headless and standard mode.
  - Currently, the framework only runs tests in other browsers, like Firefox on Desktop platform.
  - At the moment, desktop, iPhone X and Nexus 7 tablet views are added to the framework for demo purposes.
  - New platforms for Edge tests can be added by creating a JSON config file in the "test/resources/browserplatform" directory.